saulbel/lana-shop/README.md

 ```

 ### GitHub Actions
-I have used Github Actions to create a CI pipeline that creates a docker image and pushes it to DockerHub.<br/>
+I have used GitHub Actions to create a CI pipeline that creates a docker image and pushes it to DockerHub.<br/>
-Whenever we push to the `master branch`, a new Docker image is created and sent to DockerHub repo.
+Whenever we push to the `master branch`, a new Docker image is created and sent to the DockerHub repo.
 To test this out we have to do the following: <br/>
 1) We pull the latest docker's image available at our DockerHub repo.
 ```